-His main research interests are in the epidemiology, diagnosis, treatment, and prevention of Clostridium difficile infection (CDI).
+His main research interests are in the epidemiology, diagnosis, treatment, and prevention of Clostridioides difficile infection (CDI).
 Dr. Dubberke has over 130 publications, and made the Thomson Reuters / Clarivate Analytics list of Highly Cited Researchers from 2015 to the present.
 He was the lead author for the CDI component of the Society for Healthcare Epidemiology of America (SHEA) Compendium to Prevent Healthcare Associated Infections, and was on the IDSA/IDSA CDI clinical guidelines update committee.
 He has also represented SHEA as a Key Informant for the AHRQ Evidence-based Practice Center C. difficile review and at the Department of Health and Human Services Road Map to Eliminate HAI 2013 Action Plan Conference.

 Shira Doron, M.D.